nightgrey/eslint-config/README.md

 # @nightgrey/eslint-config [ALPHA]

-**This configuration is still in alpha and currently being tested.**
+**All packages are in alpha and currently being tested and worked upon and are not stable.**

-This package provides grey's ESLint configuration.
+This repository provides a modular ESLint configuration.
 It provides opinionated defaults for TypeScript projects with a few different (optional) flavours.

 If you want to use this configuration or even just parts of it as a base for your own configuration, the configuration is modular, and you can install just parts of it to construct your own configuration, too.